 - Prison Economics Help Driv Arizona Immigration Law – Handout 5.5

-This session will help us visualize what a just immigration policy would look like from a Unitarian Universalist (UU) perspective.
-We will also plan our next steps of participation in the social witness process.
+This session helped us visualize what a just immigration policy would look like from a Unitarian Universalist (UU) perspective.
+We also planned our next steps of participation in the social witness process.